-This is an incredibly hard to find book that features stunning fashions from the 1920's, and several articles on how to sew the dresses featured.
+This is an incredibly hard to find book that features stunning fashions from the 1920's (including jaw dropping bathing suits!), and several articles on how to sew the dresses featured.
 There are no actual sewing patterns for the dresses included but there are several descriptive tutorials that one could copy with great results.

-The book is 52 pages of articles, lovely drawings, instruction and embellishment lessons for sewing beautiful clothing.
+The book is 52 color and black and white pages of articles, lovely drawings, instruction and embellishment lessons for sewing beautiful clothing.

 Articles by Mary Brooks Picken

 Millinery Instruction by Mary Mahon

 How to Make Your Fall Clothes